repowiserepowise

 How repowise Generates CLAUDE.md

-Generating a CLAUDE.md with repowise is designed to be a "set and forget" process.
+Generating a CLAUDE.md with repowise is designed to be a "set and forget" process (the quickstart walks through the full setup).
 It integrates with your existing workflow and uses your preferred LLM provider (OpenAI, Anthropic, or even local models via Ollama) to synthesize the documentation.

 Installation